Dolpa District

-Dolpa District (डोल्पा जिल्ला), is a district, located in Karnali Province of Nepal, It is one of the seventy-seven districts of Nepal and one of ten district of Karnali.
+Dolpa District (डोल्पा जिल्ला), is a district, located in Karnali Province of Nepal, It is one of the seventy-seven districts of Nepal and one of the ten districts of Karnali.
 The district, with Dunai as its district headquarters, covers an area of 7889 km2 and has a population (2023) of 43,000.
 Dolpa is the largest district of Nepal in terms of area.

 Geography and climate

 Dolpa is the largest district of Nepal covering 5.36% of the total landmass of the country.
 It is located at 28°43’N to 29°43’N latitude and 82°23’E to 83°41’E longitude.
 Elevation ranges from 1525 to 7625 m.
 The district borders Tibet on the north and northeast, Jumla and Mugu districts on the west, Myagdi, Jajarkot, Western and Eastern Rukum on the south, and Mustang on the east.

 A large portion of the district is protected by Shey Phoksundo National Park.
 The name is derived from the 12th-century Shey Monastery and the deepest lake in Nepal, the Phoksundo Lake, both of which lie in the district.
 The park protects endangered animals like the snow leopard, musk deer and Tibetan wolf.
 The Shey Phoksundo is the largest and only trans-Himalayan National Park in Nepal.

 The district has an altitudinal range of over 5000 m from a little over 1500 m at Tribeni in Kalika Village Development Committee to 7381 m at the peak of Churen Himal.
 Kanjiroba (6221 m), Mukot (6638 m) and Putha Hiunchuli (7246 m) are other renowned peaks.

 Physiographically, the smaller ranges of the Great Himalayas comprise the southern border of the district.
 Between these and the border mountain ranges of Gautam Himal and Kanti Himal to the north, Dolpa district is a labyrinth of often wide glacial valleys and ridges.
 Kanjiroba Himal and Kagmara Lekh, running northwest to southeast, separate the valleys of the Jagdula in the west from the rest of the district.